snpsuen/Internal_Access_Istio_Service_Mesh/README.md

 ![Meshfront landing page](Interneal_service_mesh_portal_cut.jpg)

-Alternatively, use curl on a K8s host to post requests repetively to meshfront-service via the given node port.
+Alternatively, use curl on a K8s host to generate POST traffic repetively to meshfront-service via the given node port.
 ~~~
 while true
 do